Introduction:

 Step 3: Installing your panel

-Not that your panel is ready, disassemble your structure if necessary, just enough to slide the panel into place.
+Now that your panel is ready, disassemble your structure if necessary, just enough to slide the panel into place.
 Often, the best time to do this is when 3 of the 4 parts are in place, and one side is open.
-Cut and place the panel gasket into the 4 sides, taking time to mitre the corners at 45 degrees.
+Cut and place the panel gasket into the 4 sides, taking time to miter the corners at 45 degrees.
 Then slide your panel into the gasket.
 Finally, slide the last piece of structure into place, and secure it.

 Panel is complete!
 Time to stand back and bask in the glory of your accomplishment.
 Your panel, securely attached and caressed by those t-slot extrusions, is a beautiful sight to behold.
 Take a moment to appreciate the allure of your perfectly joined assemblies.